 Budget Narrative

-Funding will provide for a combined 10.5 months of summer effort for Drs.
+Funding will provide for a combined 10.5 months of effort for Drs.
 BenYishay, Roessler, & Mueller, effort by an Evaluation Program Manager and GIS Analyst.
 These calculations are described in further detail below.
 To date, in-kind contributions have been provided by Drs.
 BenYishay, Roessler, and Mueller as well as AidData’s Director of Operations, Fiscal Manager, and Evaluation Program Manager, to develop the Project Description and engage with USAID staff in the Mission and DC.
 In-kind support by AidData’s Director of Operations and AidData’s Fiscal Manager, via HESN funds, will continue during the lifetime of the evaluation activity (contingent on approval by AidData’s HESN AOR).
 Also included in the budget are the expected costs for the survey firm and field coordinator.
 These services would be contracted outside of AidData by USAID/DRG.

 The Principal Investigator level of effort for BenYishay and Roessler will be a combined 7 months over the life of the project which requires $82,001.78 inclusive of salary and fringe benefits (including health insurance, retirement, and FICA).